'Stranger Things' stretches out its run toward the finish line in more ways than one - Local News 8

 In what appears to be an effort to spread the hype (and subscriber satisfaction) over a longer period, Netflix has announced that it will withhold the two climactic episodes until July, creating another cliffhanger before viewers learn everyone’s ultimate fate.
 As is, these seven chapters total nearly nine hours, so anyone planning a weekend binge should budget accordingly.

-Almost six years after its premiere, “Stranger Things” has achieved a place in the pop-culture firmament that helped elevate Netflix, so it’s understandable, even logical that the service and filmmakers would be in no hurry to say goodbye.
+Almost six years after its premiere, “Stranger Things” has achieved a place in the pop-culture firmament that helped elevate Netflix, so it’s understandable, even logical that the service and filmmakers would want to draw out its run.

 That said, it certainly wouldn’t have hurt to hurry “Things” along a little.
 Because while there’s a fine line between Hawkins and the Upside Down, from a narrative perspective the portal separating epic from overkill can be just as narrow.

-“Stranger Things” premieres the first part of its fourth and final season May 27 on Netflix.
+“Stranger Things” premieres the first part of its fourth season May 27 on Netflix.

 The-CNN-Wire